peterheard01/logic-room/_posts/does-anyone-really-understand-digital-transformation-not-according-to-research/2017-02-09-no-one-understands-digital-transformation-heres-why.md

 Digital Transformation is not just about tactical improvements at the small scale; it's about fundamentally enabling the business to improve its overall capability to create better value for its customers, partners and for society as a whole!

 I hope you enjoyed this article.
-Feel free to comment as always!